xiataoyue/VE477-Algorithm/README.md

 > It is a violation of the Honor Code for students to submit, as their own, work that is not the result of their own labor and thoughts.
 This applies, in particular, to ideas, expressions or work obtained from other students as well as from books, the internet, and other sources.
 The failure to properly credit ideas, expressions or work from others is considered plagiarism.

+## About OCaml

+From VE477 in 2021, it is encouraged to use `OCaml` to write the programs in labs and projects, which can win you a bonus.

+In some of the labs, I have implemented the algorithms in `OCaml`.
+Although some of my implementations seems naïve and not so clear, it could pass `JOJ` for all the cases.

+Also, if it can help those who is visiting my repository, feel free to have a look.
+Hope that it will guide you somehow into `OCaml`.